How I Learned to Drive: Productions

 A production ran at Center Stage in Baltimore in 1998 and was directed by Barry Edelstein.

-The play was produced at the Arena Stage in Washington, D.C. in 1999, directed by Molly Smith.
+The play was produced at the Arena Stage in Washington, D.C., in 1999, directed by Molly Smith.

 A 1999 production at the Mark Taper Forum in Los Angeles featured Molly Ringwald and Brian Kerwin.

 In 2006 the play was produced by the T. Schreiber Studio and Theater in New York City.
 The L Magazine review commented: "Vogel’s play is twisted, smart (drive: metaphors for control, anyone?) and ultimately tragic, though shrewdly staggered moments of levity and candor keep it from Lifetime lows."
 This critically acclaimed production was directed by Terry Schreiber and received 10 New York Innovative Theatre (NYIT) Award nominations.
 Trey Gibbons won the NYIT Award for Outstanding Actor in a Featured Role.

 L.A.
 Theatre Works produced an audio performance of the play, starring Glenne Headly, Randall Arney, Joy Gregory, Paul Mercier, and Rondi Reed.

 The play was produced in Spanish by DETUCH Company in various theaters in Santiago, Chile in 2008, with Alejandra Díaz Scharager (Lil' Bit), Víctor Montero (Uncle Peck), Gabriel Urzúa (Male Greek Chorus), Annie Murath (Female Greek Chorus) and Carolina Larenas (Teenage Greek Chorus), directed by Marco Espinoza Quezada.
 It was also produced at the Teatro auditorio de Miraflores in Lima, Peru, in 2013, with Li'l Bit renamed "Rayita" and played by Leticia Poirier and Uncle Peck renamed "Tío Pico" and played by Marcelo Rivera.
 Ebelin Ortiz directed.

 In 2012 Second Stage Theatre produced the first professional production of the play in New York City since its premiere in 1997.
-The work was directed by Kate Whoriskey and stars Norbert Leo Butz as Uncle Peck and Elizabeth Reaser as Li'l Bit.
+The work was directed by Kate Whoriskey and starred Norbert Leo Butz as Uncle Peck and Elizabeth Reaser as Li'l Bit.
 The production opened February 13, 2012 and was favorably reviewed by The New York Times.